 - Dust chicken with salt and paprika then sear in hot oil.

-Add the the garlic, the rest of the paprika and return the chicken pieces.
+Add the garlic, the rest of the paprika and return the chicken pieces.

 Cover with water or stock and add the tomato and parsley.
 Cover and cook on low heat.

-Reserve 2 cups of gravy and simmer in sauce pan.
+Reserve 2 cups of gravy and simmer in the saucepan.
 Measure the rest and add water or stock to make 4 cups.

-At this point you can remove the chicken from the pot and let cool, then remove from the bone and add back in when the rice is about finished or just leave it on the one and cook it with the rice.
+At this point, you can remove the chicken from the pot and let cool, then remove from the bone and add back in when the rice is about finished or just leave it on the bone and cook it with the rice.

 Add rice and cook another 20 minutes.

 Simmer the reserved gravy in a sauce pan and use to top

 my father is Hungarian, from Kecsel, I was taught a similar recipe but they didn’t use celery and when you added the paprika the temperature was quite high almost burning it before adding the chicken.